pedropintoo/Superconducting-Circuits-Defects/docs/methodology.md

 * **Optimization Tweaks:**
 * **Slice Size**: We initially tested 128px slices to maximize detection of small defects but observed high false positives due to insufficient background context.
-We settled on **256px**, which provided the optimal balance—retaining sensitivity to small defects while offering enough context to significantly improve precision and reduce false positives.
+We settled on **256px**, which provided the optimal balance, retaining sensitivity to small defects while offering enough context to significantly improve precision and reduce false positives.